hauptem/F5-Multisite-Dashboard/README.md

 ## Disclaimer

-- This solution is **NOT** officially endorsed, supported, or maintained by F5 Networks, Inc.
+- This solution is **NOT** officially endorsed, supported, or maintained by F5 Inc.
 - F5 Networks, Inc. retains all rights to their trademarks, including but not limited to "F5", "BIG-IP", "LTM", "APM", and related marks
-- This is an independent, community-developed solution that utilizes F5 products but is not affiliated with F5 Networks, Inc.
+- This is an independent, community-developed solution that utilizes F5 products but is not affiliated with F5 Inc.
-- For official F5 support and solutions, please contact F5 Networks, Inc. directly
+- For official F5 support and solutions, please contact F5 Inc. directly

 **Technical Disclaimer:**